babylonhealth/ios-playbook/Cookbook/Proposals/MultilineArgumentsBracket_SwiftLint_rule.md

 The documentation of these rules, with examples, can be found [here](https://github.com/realm/SwiftLint/blob/master/Rules.md#multiline-arguments).

 ## Impact on existing codebase
 After adding these rules to our codebase, Xcode reports about 2500+ violations.
-That would need to be solved before marging to develop.
+That would need to be solved before merging to develop.
 More than the half of the work can be automated by using SwiftFormat to automatically format files.
 After running [SwiftFormat](https://github.com/nicklockwood/SwiftFormat) there are around ~900 issues to be fixed manually.

 In my opinion the impact on the codebase will be very positive, however it will also add few changes which are not defined in our style guide.
 I think it's acceptable price to make it possible to resolve nits quicker which would decrease a time when a PR is open.